kindasneaki/Archipelago.RiskOfRain2/README.md

     * Passwords are apparently a thing.
     * Fix some lag issues with Artifact of Sacrifice.
     * When receiving a deathlink on transitioning to a new stage it would cause it to stop working.
+    * Map mods will no longer break but the environments will be blocked in explore mode.

 **1.2.5**